andyyu/karaoke-roulette/README.md

 Karaoke Roulette
 =============
 A fun website inspired by a recent trend of snaps featuring people lipsyncing to popular songs.
-Matches random people together with video chat and provides a Youtube music video for them to sing along to.
+Matches random people together with video chat and provides a Youtube music video for them to sing / lipsync along to.

 Dependencies
 -------------